emaskusku/Personal_website/README.md

 # Personal_website
+My first website.
-website created as an exercise and written in HTML and CSS
+This website was created as an exercise and written only in HTML and CSS.